 Frank Mann is an American artist interested in vision and visual perception.
 Mann has exhibited widely, with major exhibitions in New York, London, Amsterdam, Paris, Barcelona, and Berlin.
 He has received awards for international exhibitions and biennials as well as the Sandro Botticelli prize, presented by the EA Editore Publishers of Rome in 2015, and the International Human Rights Award, presented by the Italian Academy of Art of the World, in recognition of his significant artistic activities completed during 2016.
 He represented the United States in the Collateral Event of the 56th Venice Biennale, Italia Docet Laboratorium at the Palazzo Barbarigo Minotto, San Marco, Venice, Italy in 2015, and in the Collateral Event of the 58th Venice Biennale, Personal Structures - Identities, at Palazzo Bembo, Venice, 2019.
 Mann’s work has been included in exhibitions on six continents and acquired by public and private collections in the United States, Asia, and in Europe.
-He has selectively collaborated with non-profit cultural organizations including ASCA, BAN, and COLAB in the U.S., the Association D’Art International of Mirabel, France, the i - AM Foundation of Milan, Italy, and the GAA Foundation, Leiden, Netherlands, and ADAPI, Buenos Aires, Argentina.
+He has selectively collaborated with non-profit cultural organizations including ASCA, BAN, and COLAB in the U.S., the Association D’Art International of Mirabel, France, the i - AM Foundation of Milan, Italy, the GAA Foundation, Leiden, Netherlands, and ADAPI, Buenos Aires, Argentina.
 Mann worked as a studio assistant to Dorothea Rockburne.
 His first works exhibited in New York were at Franklin Furnace and Artists Space.
 He lives and works in New York.

 In “Oculus”, a series of paintings, Frank Mann explores the act of seeing and depicts the circularity of life.
 He expands the boundaries between abstract and representational art, using a style that art critic Franklin Sirmans describes as a kind of stretching.
 It fuses outer configurations of shapes and inner psychic states and is part of an architectural format that Mann builds on and continues to evolve.
 Loose circular orb-like structures depict life’s flow.
 By doing so he creates leaps of consciousness and a new architectonics of form.
 Post-modernist John Ashbery does this in his poetry in works such as CAN YOU HEAR BIRD? and FLOW CHART.
 Previously, Mann derived his content from dream imagery, a subject also rich in allusions.